Well, internet to the rescue! I will explain the basics, in simple,

 Only 75mA!
 Doesn't look like much...
 Let's calculate the stored energy for each cycle:

 You can also calculate this energy from another approach: As the current will ramp up linearly from zero to 75mA, its average will be 37.5mA.
-At 300V, and 3Ás, that is:
+At 300V, and 3µs, that is:

 Isn't it nice when things agree...? :-)

-Considering that at 100kHz we have 100000 of these tiny specks of energy per second, and that Joule is simply Watt times second, we end up with a sad power level of only 3.4W for our glamorous switching power supply!
+Considering that at 100kHz we have 100000 of these tiny specks of energy per second, and that joule is simply watt multiplied by second, we end up with a sad power level of only 3.4W for our glamorous switching power supply!
 Seems like a mighty bad use for a core of that size, doesn't it?
 That core is rated at "250W typical" by the manufacturer!!!

-So, we must see how to increase the amount of energy stored in the core.
+So we must see how to increase the amount of energy stored in the core.
 If we increase the inductance, then the current will drop, and the current carries squared weight!
-No good idea.
+Not a good idea.
 It's better to reduce the inductance, so the current increases.
 Given that the stored energy depends linearly on the inductance, and on the square of the current, it's obvious that as we reduce the inductance, the stored energy increases in proportion.